stove-labs/granary/README.md

+# Granary
-# Granary - The Tezos Environment Manager 🏖
+> Tezos Environment Manager 🏖

 #### This project is a WIP, contact [t.me/maht0rz](t.me/maht0rz) for any questions